pratikrathore8/opt_for_pinns/README.md

 ```
 @inproceedings{rathore2024challenges,
-  title={Challenges in training PINNs: a loss landscape perspective},
+  title = {Challenges in Training {PINN}s: A Loss Landscape Perspective},
-  author={Rathore, Pratik and Lei, Weimu and Frangella, Zachary and Lu, Lu and Udell, Madeleine},
+  author = {Rathore, Pratik and Lei, Weimu and Frangella, Zachary and Lu, Lu and Udell, Madeleine},
-  booktitle={Proceedings of the 41st International Conference on Machine Learning (ICML 2024)},
+  booktitle = {Proceedings of the 41st International Conference on Machine Learning},
-  year={2024}
+  year = {2024},
 }
 ```